automotiveMastermind/condo/docs/concepts/lifecycle.md

 # Condo lifecycle
 Condo's lifecycle is comprised of a series of tasks that get executed sequentially, given success of previous tasks.
 When the first task target is called, the dependencies are checked.
-If the dependency has not been been resolved successfully, it is p

 ## Default implementation
 The default implementation of the condo lifecycle is as follows: